Skip to main content

 The Diagnosis tab tells you why.
 It shows which topics matched, which flows ran, which functions were called, and the LLM input on each turn.

-3. Ask Agent Builder to fix it
+3. Ask Studio Assistant to fix it

 Be specific.
 The plan you get back is only as good as what you said: